Stove Top Beef Stew is beef and vegetables simmered in luscious gravy until fall apart tender. This ultimate cozy dish is simply the best!

 man stirring a pot at the stove

 Aside from the stew meat, the remaining ingredients for Stove Top Beef Stew are ones I always have on hand.
-Here’s what you’ll need:
+Here are the main ones you’ll need:

-• Vegetables: small chopped carrots, celery, and onion or shallot practically melt into the sauce.
+• Vegetables: finely chopped carrots, celery, onion, and mushrooms practically melt into the sauce.
+Frozen peas are added at the end for a pop of color and flavor.

 • Flour: we use a gluten free flour blend to thicken the stew, though you can use all-purpose if you don’t need to eat gluten free.